-Documents filed electronically by a Filing User which contain the signature(s) of non-Filing User(s) are to be filed electronically with the signature represented by a "/s/" and the name typed in the space where a signature would otherwise appear, or as a scanned image of the original document having such signatures.
-The original document will be retained by the Filing User as per section 10 of these procedures.
+Documents filed electronically by a Filing User or E-mail Filer which contain the signature(s) of non-Filing User(s), other than a defendant in a criminal case, are to be filed electronically with the signature represented by a "/s/" and the name typed in the space where a signature would otherwise appear, or as a scanned image of the original document having such signatures. -The original document with actual signatures will be retained by the E-mail Filer or Filing User as per section 10 of these procedures.